suckrowPierre/DiffuseSynth/README.md

 Using DiffuseSynth is straightforward:
 1. Start Server executable and plugin.
 2. Init a model.
-May take a while and freezes the plugin.
+May take a while and freezes the plugin, if initalizing for the first time.
 Look onto server console until it has finsihed downloading and setting up.
-Time-out from the plugin may occur just hit refresh after it has finished setting up, if initalizing for the first time !
-(Choose cuda as a device if running on hardware with a Nvidia GPU, mps if running on Apple Silicone, and cpu as a fallback)
+Time-out from the plugin may occur, just hit refresh after it has finished setting up (Choose cuda as a device if running on hardware with a Nvidia GPU, mps if running on Apple Silicone, and cpu as a fallback)
 3. Write a prompt into the designated field.
 4. Press the "generate" button.
 6. Select the appropriate MIDI input device.